travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 Its very simple.
 All you have to do is sign up for Ebates (which is free), and download the plugin onto your internet bar at the top.
 You can also install the mobile app on your phone as well.

-**Downside** is that you have to activate the plugin each time you do a booking
+**Downside** is that you have to activate the plugin each time you do a booking.
+If you activate it and don't make a purchase or return a purchase you just won't get credited, so not harm done.

 **Upside** is that you get free money. see above these bookings we did back in January.